ibm-cloud-docs/cis/edge-functions.md

 # Edge Functions
 {: #edge-functions}

 {{site.data.keyword.cis_full}} Edge Functions allow you to create new applications or modify existing applications, without having to configure or maintain infrastructure, by utilizing a serverless execution environment.
-Edge Functions can be defined and uploaded to the Cloud edge to process requests before they reach the origin. {{site.data.keyword.cis_short_notm}} Edge functions can be used to modify HTTP requests and responses, make parallel requests, or generate responses from the Cloud edge.
+Edge Functions can be defined and uploaded to the Cloud edge to process requests before they reach the origin. {{site.data.keyword.cis_short_notm}} Edge Functions can be used to modify HTTP requests and responses, make parallel requests, or generate responses from the Cloud edge.
 {: shortdesc}

 ## How Edge Functions work